mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 MOVE OR DROP
 This blending of the use of GDP concepts, in-template affordence, supporting resources, with such knowledge and practices from other activity systems can be analysed using the concept of repertoires.

-### Emerging identity formation
+### Emerging identity formation via specialisation

 The emergence of new forms of identity within the idioculture is particularly significant to this research given the barriers participation in programming communities explored in Chapter 2.

-#### Summary of Blending as a process

-It is of note to make a distinction between the leverage of existing competencies and interests (as repertoires) and the emergence of new ones.
+It is of note to make a distinction between the leverage of existing competencies and interests as repertoires (explored above ) and the emergence of new ones.

-Before progressing, the process of identity formation via repertoire blending should be clarified here.
+The process of new identity formation via repertoire blending is explored here via the concept of specialism.

-The relationship between developing effective repertoires and the affective relationship to the activity relies on the participants being able to identify with the ongoing activity   thus informing a processes of inclusion.

-Thus while under explored in existing research in CGD&P, it is of value to explore the process of design for identity development via supporting repertoire blending, in particular, due the focus of this study in non-formal settings communities - [] FIND SUPPORT

-The following sections are an exploratory mapping of some possible design features which may represent component repertoire elements or facilitate the process of identity development within the design in other ways.
+The process of feedback, recognising and valuing the merging areas of specialisation and expertise helps the development of diverse practices [@digiacomo_relational_2016-1].
+The specialisation contributes to possibilities of relational agency for the learning environment as a whole.
+It exists as a form of identity within an individuals repertoire and for others to draw on as an affordance of the learning system.

+These repertoires become public, and are in part socially motivated, via the process of playtesting.

+The awareness of and conversations about maker styles and related side-missions created in this research are potential powerful tool to support this process in novice game making communities.

 #### Specialism (in making / not playtesting this can be brief? )